colehcagle/HighLow-Games/README.md

-# HighLow-Games
+# Simple-Games
-These are Java programs created through BlueJ that serve as guessing games.
-Each program specifies the range given to guess within.
-The programs also count how many tries it took to guess the correct number.
+These are Java programs created through BlueJ that serve as simple games.
+Some games have multiple programs because of slight changes in rules, such as the High-Low games.
+The game specifics are listed...

 HighLow.java is a range between -100 and 100.
+Guess the randomly generated number in this range.

 HighLow2.java is a range between 1 and 10.
+Guess the randomly generated number in this range.

 HighLow3.java is a range between 0 and 1,000,000.
+Guess the randomly generated number in this range.

+MadLibs.java is a game that asks for specific string variables to complete the madlib.